Each state’s favorite Halloween candy, according to online shopping data - NewsBreak

 The country as a whole, according to the study, appears to prefer Reese’s Cups over all other brands.
 Skittles, M&M’s, Starburst and (perhaps surprisingly) Hot Tamales rounded out the top five.

 The retailer’s state-by-state breakdown, however, paints a bit of a different picture, with six states each favoring Reese’s Cups, Starburst and Sour Patch Kids.
-On the other hand, one state in particular seemingly purchased way too many Lemonheads, as far as the rest of the nation was concerned.Which states eat more candy corn than others?
-New ranking provides insight
+On the other hand, one state in particular seemingly purchased way too many Lemonheads, as far as the rest of the nation was concerned.SURVEY: Beware trick or treaters-Parents admit they steal your candy

 A complete list of each state’s preferred Halloween candy — according to Candystore.com — can be found below.